28 Jun Next generation packing line improves throughput and data handling

 Warehouse automation and software provider Conveyor Networks have further developed their partnership with QVC UK providing a new automated bagging line at their warehouse in Knowsley.

-The new line forms Phase 3 of a relationship that began in 2013 with the installation of 2 fully automated packing lines.
+The new line forms Phase 3 of a relationship that began in 2013 with the installation of 2 fully warehouse automated packing lines.
 These were followed by bespoke software development in 2015 to provide data and user software interfaces for table top baggers in QVC’s jewellery packing area.

-Conveyor Networks warehouse software platform “imio”, links the automation and QVC’s higher level WMS software.
+Conveyor Networks warehouse automation software platform “imio”, links the automation and QVC’s higher level WMS software.
 Its micro services based architecture has meant that Phase 3 has required minor software changes to integrate it into the current system.
 This de-risked the installation, removed the need for additional testing and made the commissioning process shorter and simpler.

 - Allowing larger data processing windows.
 The data from the initial product scan (when the product is placed on the conveyor) is sent to imio earlier in the sequence allowing faster processing and response.